Knee Pain Treatments In Leeds, Ilkley & Surrounding Areas

 Physio Action are experts at treating people who suffer from knee pain in Leeds, Ilkley & surrounding areas.
 If you have developed symptoms of knee pain and there is no clear cause, we are here to help.

-You may find some of the information below useful, but its important to get the correct diagnosis.
+You may find some of the information below useful, but it’s important to get the correct diagnosis.

-Some people who suffer from knee pain in Leeds can be treated at home with a simple ice pack & rest.
-While others need physio or in some cases treatment from their GP.
+Some people who suffer from knee pain can be treated at home with a simple ice pack & rest.
+While others need physio in Leeds, or in some cases treatment from their GP.